mkomod/sb/README.md

 # Simple Blog

 A simple and extensible blog written with minimalism in mind.
+There's support for formatting LaTeX using MathJax and code blocks using html tags - [example article](./posts/210123.html).
 A small `Makefile` is used to update, upload and preview the website.

 I use this to maintain my [university personal webpage](http://wwwf.imperial.ac.uk/~mk1019/).